-A student's permanent record file shall include information on his/her academic and behavioral records, achievements, and awards.
+A student's permanent record shall include information on his/her academic and behavioral records, achievements, and awards.
 Such a file shall not be disclosed to any person or agency outside the school, except to the student's parent/guardian, without permission.
 All other records shall be available only to the student, his/her parent/guardian, and the school staff.
 All records shall be governed by strict safeguards for confidentiality.
+The editing and withholding of any such records is prohibited.
+Please contact the school office if you would like to schedule a review of your child's records.